BinomialLLC/basis_universal/shader_deblocking/README.md

 beyond roughly 6x6.
 The shader determines if it's going to sample near an edge, and if so it samples a small vertical and horizontal region around the center sample and applies a small low pass filter.
-The example shader is compatible with mipmapping, bilinear filtering, trilinear filtering etc. It was written to be as simple as possible.
+The example shader is compatible with mipmapping, bilinear filtering, trilinear filtering etc.

+It was written to be as simple as possible.
+It's also possible to add adaptivity to this shader, so it doesn't blindly blur across sharp edges - like we do while CPU deblocking before transcoding to BC7 or other LDR texture formats.
+It's also possible to add deblocking filter awareness to our ASTC/XUASTC/etc. encoders.

 You'll need these Python dependencies to run it:
 ```